januarsiregar/generator-bono-metronic/generators/app/templates/README.md

-bono-arch
+bono-metronic
 =========

-Bono Archetype using Naked, T-Shirt and Sketch
+Bono Archetype using Bootstrap framework and metronic style